betaflight/betaflight.com/docs/wiki/release/Betaflight-4-4-Release-Notes.md

 ![image](https://user-images.githubusercontent.com/2925027/212130300-f67a5d82-dbc2-4726-9c07-b6aae0aa98ae.png)

 Favorite presets are being remembered by it's path+name in the repo.
-So a favorite preset in one repository becomes automatically a favorite in another, if it's sharing the same name and path withing the repos.
+So a favorite preset in one repository becomes automatically a favorite in another, if it's sharing the same name and path within the repos.

 ## 4. GPS Return to Home Enhancements